kaylalmar/StudyGenius-Pro-Showcase/README.md

 ## Study GenuisPro: What is it?

 **Study GenuisPro** (*Pronounced as “study-juh-nee-us pro,”*):
 StudyGenius Pro is an AI-powered study companion designed to elevate your academic experience.
-With this innovative application, studying becomes effortless as you're guided every step of the way.
-Designed for students at all educational levels, our platform empowers users to effortlessly create study materials and guides.
+With this innovative application, studying becomes effortless as you're guided every step of the way with step-by-step assistance.
+Designed for students at all educational levels, our platform empowers users to create comprehensive and tailored study resources that suit their specific acadmic requirements.

 ## Why StudyGenius Pro?

 Study GeniusPro offers various features to aid students across all education levels.
-There is a direct correlation between where you are from in Silicon Valley and their academic performances.
-Due to the reliance on neighboring property taxes for public school funding, districts with higher property values receive more financial resources.
-These funds are then invested in comprehensive learning programs for their students.
-In contrast, schools in lower-value property areas receive less funding, limiting their access to quality educational resources and making their learning experience more challenging.
-Our group tackled the goal number four of quality education in the Silicon Valley where our mission is to help underprivileged students have readily available resources to study.
+It was developed to address educational disparities faced by students across regions in Silicon Valley.
+There is a direct correlation between a student's location and their academic performance, primarily due to the funding for public schools.
+Our team focused on addressing this issue by targeting the United Nation's Sustainable Development Goal number four: Quality Education.
+StudyGenius Pro ains to bridge this gap by providing underpriviledged students with readily available resources.
 ## Our Solution
 A cutting-edge application leveraging AI technology to generate interactive study materials and resources, enhancing the efficiency and effectiveness of students' learning experiences.
+Through out AI-powered platform, we strive to create a more equitable educational landscape, ensuring that all students, regardless of their finanical background, have the tools they need to succeed academically.

+# Our System Features:
 1. **User Survey feature:** Users will answer a series of questions about their learning backgroup and experience which will then generate study resources based on their learning preferences.
 2. **Lesson Planner:** Users can generate a study plan or guide which will organize their studying time by breaking down the different chapters and topics that needs to be studied.
 3. **Study Material Generator:** Creates customized educational notes or quizzes from user-provided text, offering a tailored and engaging learning experience.